 Friendly rivalry with Soma Saito + Unofficial Soma Saito fanclub president

 What started as a friendship is now a friendly rivalry.

 Natsuki Hanae and fellow seiyuu Soma Saito are incredibly competitive between each other, especially when both audition for the same anime and same roles.

 Saito mentioned in 2018 that he and Hanae had both auditioned for the lead role of Kai Ichinose in the drama anime Piano no Mori.
 After the audition, and before knowing who the directors had chosen for the leading role, Hanae texted him saying that he wasn’t going to lose that role to him as well as playfully mentioned that he should prepare himself for the outcome of that audition.

 Hanae ended up failing the audition for Ichinose and, instead, got the role of Shuuhei Amamiya but, as a good sport as well as a rival, he congratulated Saito as well as announced his plans to avenge that loss, saying that the next leading role that both audition for will be his.

 Both Saito and Hanae later confirmed that they acknowledge themselves as rivals, as well as friends.

-More recently, in one of Hanae’s gameplay videos with Soma Saito, he acted as most fans call the president of Soma Saito’s fanclub, constantly reacting like a fanboy to every whisper, action or whatnot, making Saito laugh throughout his broadcast.
+In early 2020, in one of Hanae’s gameplay videos with Soma Saito, he acted as most fans call the president of Soma Saito’s fanclub, constantly reacting like a fanboy to every whisper, action or whatnot, making Saito awkwardly laugh throughout his stream.